mozman/ezdxf/docs/source/dxfentities/hatch.rst

 Boundary Paths
 --------------

-The hatch entity is build by different functional path types, this are filter flags for the :attr:`Hatch.dxf.hatch_style`:
+The hatch entity is build by different path types, these are the filter flags for the :attr:`Hatch.dxf.hatch_style`:

 - EXTERNAL: defines the outer boundary of the hatch